awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 When a Lambda function is invoked in response to a `Next` API request, Lambda sends an `Invoke` event to the runtime and to each extension that is registered for the `Invoke` event\.

 During the invocation, external extensions run in parallel with the function\.
 They also continue running after the function has completed\.
-This enables you to capture diagnostic information or send logs, metrics, and traces to a location of your choice\.
+This enables you to capture diagnostic information or to send logs, metrics, and traces to a location of your choice\.

+After receiving the function response from the runtime, Lambda returns the response to the client, even if extensions are still running\.

 The `Invoke` phase ends after the runtime and all extensions signal that they are done by sending a `Next` API request\.